patrick91/strawberry-workshop/docs/content/docs/02-api/01-how-it-works.md

 In GraphQL, instead of using URLs, you send a document, specifying the data you want to fetch.

-This is (usually) done by sending a JSON payload to the endpoint, for example the payload for the query we've been testing so far, will look like this:
+This is (usually) done by sending a JSON payload using a POST request to the endpoint, for example the payload for the query we've been testing so far, will look like this:

 ```json
 {
   "query": "{ hello }"
 }
 ```

+> Note: queries can also be done via GET parameters, when enabled.

 ## The execution of a GraphQL request